 The core belief system Spirit Animals comes from today – also called Animism – has been traced back to hundreds of thousands of years ago.
 Some even believe it to be our first step towards religion as a species.

 The name Animism comes from the Latin word “animus” which can best be described as meaning “the spirit”.
-Those who followed Animism saw the world as being united, where both human and animal have the same spirit or soul flowing within them.
+Those who followed Animism saw the world as being united, where both humans and animals have the same spirit or soul flowing within them.

 This is very similar to many religions’ conception of God today.
 An omnipotent being that prevails throughout all things.